 The sleepy town of Bermagui in the middle of Melbourne and Sydney is a perfect stop.
 Just north of town are two well-known rock formations that are amazing for photography – Camel Rock and Horsehead Rock.

 A quick stop will not do it justice, this spot is amazing for sunrise.
 Camel Rock is easily accessible at the end of the beach.
 At low tide, it is possible to hike over the rocks to Horsehead Rock.

 21. Bombo Quarry, New South Wales

 By far the most dramatic scene in Australia is the Bombo Quarry, just north of Kiama in New South Wales.
 We saw pictures of this place on Instagram and knew we had to go.
-Don’t be put off by poop-smelling wastewater plant on the walk down.
-It is freaking incredible and unlike anything else we’ve ever seen.
+Don’t be put off by the poop-smelling wastewater plant on the walk down.
+It is freaking incredible and unlike anything else, we’ve ever seen.

 We got lucky and were there during a massive swell, so it made for some pretty cool pictures.
 This is best seen during high tide for dramatic waves, but mid-tide is good to explore the rocks up close and get a little further out.

 Located in Kiama Downs just north of Bombo, Cathedral Rock is an amazing place to take pictures.
 Low tide is best for exploring this spot.
 During high tide, it is difficult to get out to the rocks to see the Cathedral Rock.
 The waves can also be dangerous during high tide.

 23. Hyams Beach, New South Wales

 Looking for the whitest sand in the world?
 Look no further than Jarvis Bay.
 There are a few spots to explore and a great coastal walk, but Hyams Beach is too epic to not have on this list.
 We loved coming here for sunrise to have the entire beach for ourselves.